social and cultural rights in Australia

 (5) Uphold the effective abolition of child labour.

-(6) Uphold the elimination of discrimination in respect of employment and occupation.
+(6) Uphold the elimination of discrimination in respect of employment

 (7) Support a precautionary approach to environmental challenges.